 All staff shall be alert to the possibility that children with whom they are in contact may be suffering from abuse.
-Child abuse may be categorised as neglect, emotional abuse, physical abuse and sexual abuse.
 Everyone in the University community has a duty of care to raise a concern about the behaviour of others which may be harmful to children.
-Note that a current risk to a child may be discerned due to a retrospective disclosure of abuse by an adult.
+Note that a current risk to a child may be discerned due to a retrospective disclosure of abuse by an adult, where the adult is still in a similar position to commit abuse.